spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

         return pruned_path
 ```

 In collinearity I select continuous groups of points and (3) to see if the belong in a line or close to a line.
 If they can be connected to a line I replace the two waypoints with a single on (longer) and continue the search to see if I can add more way points to the same line.
-With this change I managed to have a relatievely smooth route:
+With this change I managed to have a relatively smooth route:

 ![img](path.png)